-Due to the reduction in the level of contagion, the government has taken new less restrictive measures that will apply from March 1st to the 14th.
-The new measures imply the reopening of the archaeological site of Machu Pichu as well as other archaeological sites and museums in Cusco and other regions in Peru.
+Due to an improvement in the level of contagion, the government has taken new measures that will apply from May 10th through 30th.
+These imply new operation schedules and capacity of the archaeological site of Machu Pichu as well as other archaeological sites and museums in Cusco and other regions in Peru.

 The pictures in this post have all been taken during an inspection trip by our Cusco team.